Isolate, quantitate and identify aerobic organisms.

 Specimens that are too small to be weighed will be reported as “quantity not sufficient”.

-Specimens not been properly stored such as not refrigerated or older than 3 days will not be processed unless a new specimen can not be obtained and the physician requests processing.
+Specimens not properly stored such as not refrigerated or older than 3 days will not be processed unless a new specimen can not be obtained and the physician requests processing.

 Specimens received in containers that are grossly contaminated during collection or from having inadequately tightened lids may be rejected if the technologist is unable to access tissue safely.